synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 });
 ```

 Support for the $(document).ready() function comes from the JQuery library  (JQuery takes care of calling this function at the correct time).
-The important point here is that this is where the Web Socket Server (“wsHub”) *gets started*. **The actual “wsHub” code is in a separate source file**.
+The important point here is that this is where the Web Socket Server ("wsHub") *gets started*. **The actual "wsHub" code is in a separate source file**.

 This next function is the end of a chain of function calls that started at the SNAP Node.
 The **SNAPpy** script in the node sends out a status() Remote Procedure Call. **Python** code running on the Gateway implements a status() routine, which calls *this* routine (all the way up in the web browser).